ui/django-post_office/README.rst

     3. (Optional) Add caching for templated email by adding this settings in your settings file

         ## Enable caching support for post_office templated email
+        ## Without this key caching support will be turned off
         ## All cache key will be prefixed by post_office:template:
         POST_OFFICE_TEMPLATE_CACHE = True